FuelLabs/sway-libs/README.md

 ## Todo

-[x] React based UI for easier maintenance and feature expansion.
-[ ] UI design in line with other Fuel apps.
+- UI design in line with other Fuel apps.
-[ ] Ace Editor support for Sway syntax highlighting.
+- Ace Editor support for Sway syntax highlighting.
-[ ] Ensuring IO non-blocking (not sure if the server is truly non-blocking and multi-threaded), might need tokio IO.
+- Ensuring IO non-blocking (not sure if the server is truly non-blocking and multi-threaded), might need tokio IO.
-[ ] Better CI to always make available the latest stable version of Sway.
+- Better CI to always make available the latest stable version of Sway.
-[ ] Support for deploying and testing contracts.
+- Support for deploying and testing contracts.
-[ ] React unit tests.
+- React unit tests.